szarbartosz/cooked-extension/README.md

 # cooked-extension :plate_with_cutlery:

-Have you ever found yourself in a situation, in which you wanted to check out certain recipe, but instead of delicious facts, you got a hard-to-digest history essay about the dish history?
+Have you ever found yourself in a situation, in which you wanted to check out certain recipe, but instead of delicious facts, you got a hard-to-digest essay about the dish history?

 ## no more! :ramen: